CS222-UIUC/team-07-project-smartride/README.md

    git push
    ```

-7. Note that if you are working on a new branch that hasen't being pushed before, run `git push --set-upstream origin [branch_name]` instead of `git push`.
+8. Note that if you are working on a new branch that hasen't being pushed before, run `git push --set-upstream origin [branch_name]` instead of `git push`.

-8. Open a Pull Request on GitHub.
+9. Open a Pull Request on GitHub.
 Before merging, **PLEASE** get all the CI tests passed.

-9. After merging into `main`, please wait for ESLint to finish and check security tab, there may be _MANY_ bugs that awaits you, please fix them promptly, **including** warnings.
+10. After merging into `main`, please wait for ESLint to finish and check security tab, there may be _MANY_ bugs that awaits you, please fix them promptly, **including** warnings.

+## CI/CD workflow

+1. You can find all CI workflows in `.github/workflows`.

+2. All CI tests **MUST** be passed before merging any branch to `main`.

+3. `dependabot.yml` automates weekly dependency updates for the backend (`pip`), frontend (`npm`), and GitHub Actions workflows.

+4. The following workflows are auto triggered for every pull request and for every push to `main` branch.

+5. `eslint.yml` automatically runs ESLint on frontend code uploading results in SARIF format for GitHub's code scanning.
+It is also triggered every Saturday.

+6. `format-check.yml` checks code formatting on both backend (with Ruff) and frontend (with Prettier).

+7. `frontend-test.yml` runs frontend unit tests with Vitest.

+8. `py-type-check.yml` runs Ruff for linting and Mypy for type checking on the backend Python code.

+9. We do not have any CD procedure yet.

 ## Some Useful Git Operations